 This was all achieved by keeping the emails simple and clear for the end user, making small, regular changes, A/B-Split testing, insight and analysis… resulting in higher click-to-open rates and web visits!

 Branding, Photography, Web Design & Development

-Total Precision Limited is a manufacturer of high quality engineering components for various sectors including the Automotive, Rail, Electronics and Telecommunications Industries.
+Total Precision Limited is a manufacturer of high quality engineering components for various sectors including the Automotive, Rail, and Electronics Industries.

 Although the company was only formed in 2013 the two directors alone boast over 45 years experience in the industry.